tmittal2804/Linux_Lab/Assignments/Lab_2.md

 ![Image](./images2/S1.png)

 ### line-by-line explanation

-1.#!/bin/bash-shebang, tells the system to run the script with the bash shell.
+- #!/bin/bash-shebang, tells the system to run the script with the bash shell.
-2.# script to print numbers from 1 to 10 - A comment describing the script.
+- # script to print numbers from 1 to 10 - A comment describing the script.
-3.for i in {1..10} - Loop from 1 through 10 ,assigning each value to variable i.
+- for i in {1..10} - Loop from 1 through 10 ,assigning each value to variable i.
-4.do - Marks the beginning of commands inside the loop.
+- do - Marks the beginning of commands inside the loop.
-5.echo "number: $i" - Prints the current number with a label.
+- echo "number: $i" - Prints the current number with a label.
-6.done - marks the end of the loop.
+- done - marks the end of the loop.

 ### To Run
 ![Image](./images2/S2.png)